 FinCEN expects that by publishing its Strategic AML Priorities, they will:

-- Inform an institution’s risk assessment depending on its size, complexity, customers, geographic footprint, products and services
+- Impact and inform an institution’s risk assessment depending on its size, complexity, customers, geographic footprint, products and services

 - Enhance the ability of institutions to provide information with a high degree of usefulness to law enforcement and government authorities